godotengine/godot-docs/tutorials/navigation/navigation_using_navigationagents.rst

 NavigationAgent Avoidance
 -------------------------

-This section explains how to use the built-in avoidance specific to NavigationAgent nodes.
-For general avoidance use and more technical details on agent avoidance system see :ref:`doc_navigation_using_agent_avoidance`.
+This section explains how to use the navigation avoidance specific to NavigationAgents.

 In order for NavigationAgents to use the avoidance feature the ``enable_avoidance`` property must be set to ``true``.